SivadithiyanOfcl/YoutubeFloatTitle/README.md

 ## Remarks

 Special thanks to [INHUMAN](https://www.youtube.com/@inhuman.society) for being the inspiration for this project.
+In this [video](https://www.youtube.com/watch?v=AnMvPj9prFg&t=206s) @ 3:26 INHUMAN was asking his colleague to make the title visible whenever a video is playing.
+This became the source of insipration for this project.

 Also a special thanks to alvistse#6558 on discord for helping me with doubts.